Araekiel/orion/README.md

 ```
 ### Windows

-Use the official links for the downloads:
+Use the official links for downloading on Windows:

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/en/download/)
 - [npm](https://www.npmjs.com/get-npm)

-Run the following commands to confirm if the installation was successful
+Run the following commands to confirm if the installation was successful:

 ```
 $ git --version